 Pulmonary Embolism (PE) is the blockage of one or more arteries in the lungs, ultimately eliminating the oxygen supply causing heart failure.
-This can take place when a blood clot from another area of the body, most often from the legs, breaks free, enters the blood stream and gets trapped in the lung’s arteries.
-Once a clot is lodged in the artery of the lung, the tissue is then starved of fuel and may die (pulmonary infarct) or the blockage of blood flow may result in increased strain on the right side of the heart.
-It is estimated that approximately 600,000 patients suffer from pulmonary embolism each year in the US.
-Of these 600,000, 1/3 will die as a result.
+This can take place when a blood clot from another area of the body, most often from the legs, breaks free, enters the bloodstream, and gets trapped in the lung’s arteries.

 Deep Vein Thrombosis (DVT) is the most common precursor of pulmonary embolism.
-With early treatment of DVT, patients can reduce their chances of developing a life threatening pulmonary embolism to less than one percent.
-Early treatment with blood thinners is important to prevent a life-threatening pulmonary embolism, but does not treat the existing clot in the leg.
-Get more information on Deep Vein Thrombosis.
+With early treatment of DVT, patients can reduce their chances of developing a life-threatening pulmonary embolism.

-IVC filters are used to function like a catcher’s mitt to capture blood clots, but allow normal blood to pass through and avoid pulmonary embolism.
-If a DVT (Deep Vein Thrombosis) is diagnosed, an interventional radiologist can place an IVC filter through the internal jugular vein (the large vein in the neck) utilizing fluoroscopy “real-time” image guidance and a catheter.
-A catheter is guided to the inferior vena cava and the filter is pushed through the catheter to the appropriate location.
-Without the filter the clot could travel to the heart and lungs, causing a life-threatening event.
-IVC filters used to be permanent; however newer devices may be retrieved up to several months after placement.
+IVC Filters (Inferior Vena Cava) is a life-saving procedure that is used like a catcher’s mitt to capture blood clots but allow normal blood to pass through and avoid pulmonary embolism.
+Through utilizing fluoroscopy “real-time” image guidance and a catheter, an IVC filter is placed through the internal jugular vein (the large vein in the neck).
+A catheter is guided to the inferior vena cava and a filter is pushed through the catheter to the appropriate location.

-Both of these techniques may be used to directly reduce the blood clot burden blocking the blood flow in the lungs.
-Often reserved for the sickest patients, these procedures may be life saving.
-Get more information on these treatment options for Deep Vein Thrombosis.
+Both of these techniques may be used to directly reduce the blood clot blocking the blood flow in the lungs.
+Often reserved for the sickest patients, these procedures may be life-saving.